OpenNebula/website/content/product/cloud_clusters_infrastructure_configuration/storage_system_configuration/datastores.md

 Note the differences in this case:
 : * Only the transfer driver (`TM_MAD`) is defined.
   * For the datastore of this example, there are no overall usage figures.
 The `local` driver uses the local storage area of each Host.
-To check the available space in a specific host you need to check the host details with `onehost show` command.
+To check the available space in a specific Host you need to check the Host details with `onehost show` command.
 Note that this behavior may be different for other drivers.
   * Images cannot be registered in System Datastores.

 ## Basic Configuration

-Configuring a Datastore usually requires adding some specific attributes that depends on the storage driver and your infrastructure, check the [Open Cloud Storage Guide]({{% relref "overview#storage" %}}) for specific details.
+Configuring a datastore usually requires you to add some specific attributes that depend on the storage driver and your infrastructure.
+Check the [Open Cloud Storage Guide]({{% relref "overview#storage" %}}) for specific details.

-Also, there are a set of common attributes that can be used in any Datastore to tune its behavior.
+Also, there are a set of common attributes that can be used in any datastore to tune its behavior.
 The following table describes each attribute:

 | Attribute                  | Description                                                                                                                                                                                                                |
 |----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|